jruizgit/rules/docs/reference.md

 ```
 [top](reference.md#table-of-contents)
 #### Choice of Sequences
 durable_rules allows expressing and efficiently evaluating richer events sequences leveraging forward inference.
+In the example below any of the two event\fact sequences will trigger the `a4` action.

+#####Ruby
-The following two operators can be used to start the rule definition:
+The following two functions can be used to define a rule:
+* when_all: a set of event or fact patterns separated by `,`.
+All of them are required to match to trigger an action.
 * when_any: a set of event or fact patterns separated by `,`.
 Any one match will trigger an action.
+The following functions can be combined to form richer sequences:
-* when_all: a set of event or fact patterns separated by `,`.
-All of them are required to match to trigger an action.
+* all: patterns separated by `,`, all of them are required to match.

-all, any, none
-#####Ruby
+* any: patterns separated by `,`, any of the patterns can match.
+* none: no event or fact matching the pattern.
 ```ruby
 Durable.ruleset :a4 do
   when_any all(m.subject == "approve", m.amount == 1000),